jhlq/Equations.jl/README.md

 evaluate(meq,[:x=>0])
 ```

-Types currently implemented to various degrees include Div (÷), Sqrt, Pow, Der and soon Int (∫).
-To implement your own type make it descend from Component and define custom simplify and matches along with type specific functionality, the first field of your custom type should be named x.
+Types currently implemented to various degrees include Div, Sqrt, Pow, Der and soon Integral (∫).
+To implement your own type make it descend from Component and define custom simplify and matches along with type specific functionality, the first field of your custom type should be named x although that convention is being phased out in favor of getarg(c,argn).

 [![Build Status](https://travis-ci.org/jhlq/Equations.jl.svg?branch=master)](https://travis-ci.org/jhlq/Equations.jl)